nsollazzo/CorporateCash/README.md

 <details>
 <summary>CorporateCash</summary>
 <br>
-CorporateCash Group run the network and have complete control over any rule changes.
+CorporateCash Group run the network and has complete control over any rule changes.
 This could include making old transactions invalid or taking 10% of all users holdings.
 Users have must accept rule changes and have no method of recourse.
 <br>
 </details>

 ---
 ### Privacy

-Bitcoin can be used without having to submit personal information, whereas CorporateCash requires all users to provide their identity information so that their spending habbits can be tracked and sold.
+Bitcoin can be used without having to submit personal information, whereas CorporateCash requires all users to provide their identity information so that their spending habits can be tracked and sold.

 <details>
 <summary>Bitcoin</summary>